In life we are faced with countless decisions.

 So, how does this relate to us as adults?

 A common topic among a lot of my clients is around decisions.
 For significant issues decision making can be crippling.
 There is an idea that if we don’t make the RIGHT decision then we begin a domino effect of less than ideal circumstances and will consequently live a failed life.
-Our focus shifts to an imagined future state and, with the stress of having to make a right decision, we tend to immediately paint the “what if” picture in the worst way.
+Our focus shifts to an imagined future state and, with the stress of having to make the right decision, we tend to immediately paint the “what if” picture in the worst way.
 This isn’t only a bummer to entertain, but doing so actually works against us.

 The reason we get so caught up in decision making is because we firmly believe that there is an absolute RIGHT decision and an absolute WRONG decision.
 It’s like we believe there is a playbook out there that we all have to align to and by doing so we’ll live the good life.
 But the fact is, there’s not an official playbook so let’s just stop trying to figure out what all those RIGHT decisions are.

-To rid yourself of the anxiety and panic that accompanies decision making you must adopt the idea that there isn’t such a thing as a right decision.
+To rid yourself of the anxiety and panic that accompanies decision making you must adopt the idea that there isn’t such a thing as the right decision.
 There is only A decision.
 So pick something, anything, and then LIVE IT THE BEST YOU KNOW HOW.
 Line up with it fully.

 Otherwise, to hem and haw and go forth without conviction is like taking a train moving in one direction and slapping an engine on the caboose to head the other direction.
-It’s not only completely unproductive, it wears you out.
+It’s not only completely unproductive, but it also wears you out.

 Instead, set something in motion and put your energy into fulfilling it as you’d like to realize it.

-People might argue that the quality of our lives are due to the decisions we make so we need to spend time and energy discerning good choices.
+People might argue that the quality of our lives is due to the decisions we make so we need to spend time and energy discerning good choices.
 I don’t disagree.
 It reminds me of a quote mistakenly attributed to Abraham Lincoln: “When I do good I feel good, and when I do bad I feel bad.
 And that’s my religion.”

-We can spend lots of time distinguishing between choices that are more efficient, do less harm, and create the most good and sure, we can expect to have a more pleasant life than if we hadn’t done some upfront work.
+We can spend lots of time distinguishing between choices that are more efficient, do less harm, and create the best and sure, we can expect to have a more pleasant life than if we hadn’t done some upfront work.
 BUT, to assume that’s where the work stops would be a false assumption.
 Our lives are defined not by our choices, but the quality of attention and energy we give to the choices we make!

 If this resonates with you try coming up with a statement to give yourself relief and get you out of a stalled dilemma state.
 Mine is: